openalloc/SwiftModifiedDietz/README.md

 - `var orderedCashflowDates: [Date]` - Ordered list of valid cash flow dates.

 - `var performance: T` - The calculated rate of return (R).
 Note: can return `NaN/Inf` if the sum of the starting market value and adjusted net cash flow is `0`.

-- `let period: DateInterval` - The period for which performance will be calculated.
-NOTE: `start < x <= end`; exclusive of start; inclusive of end.

-- `let rawCashflowMap: ModifiedDietz<T>.CashflowMap` - Optional map of cash flows for dates within the period

 ## See Also